SAP/project-kb/prospector/README.md

 ### 🤖 LLM Support

-To use Prospector with LLM support, you must specify required parameters for API access to the LLM.
-These parameters can vary depending on your choice of provider, please follow what fits your needs:
+To use Prospector with LLM support, you simply set required parameters for the API access to the LLM in *config.yaml*.
+These parameters can vary depending on your choice of provider, please follow what fits your needs (drop-downs below).
+If you do not want to use LLM support, keep the `llm_service` block in your *config.yaml* file commented out.

 <details><summary><b>Use SAP AI CORE SDK</b></summary>

-You will need the following parameters in `config.yaml`:
+You will need the following parameters in *config.yaml*:

 ```yaml
 llm_service: